UniMath/agda-unimath/src/category-theory/equivalences-large-precategories.lagda.md

 The large precategories `C` and `D` are equivalent if there are functors `F : C → D` and `G : D → C` such that

-- `comp G F` is naturally isomorphic to the identity functor on `C`,
+- `compose G F` is naturally isomorphic to the identity functor on `C`,
-- `comp F G` is naturally isomorphic to the identity functor on `D`.
+- `compose F G` is naturally isomorphic to the identity functor on `D`.

 ## Definition